Indicator catalogue

 Mean temperature change

-Changes in mean temperature describe the temperature in a place above pre-industrial level.
+Changes in mean temperature describe the temperature in a place relative to pre-industrial level.
 An increase in temperature is associated with risks to human health and food security, amongst others.
-This indicator compares the annual mean surface temperature over the past ten years to the annual mean surface temperature of 1850-1900 in a grid cell.
+This indicator compares the annual mean surface temperature over the past 30 years to the annual mean surface temperature of 1850-1900 in a grid cell.

 Conflict » Level of armed violence